act-rules/act-rules.github.io/drafts/outdated/SC1-4-3-text-bg-color.md

 <li>DOM and CSS (= same as 2. plus computed style for each element)</li></ol>
 single page
 ### Selector (tool)
 Select elements on a page that contain text that is [[rendered to the screen]] and for which the [[background]] is a color.
-This text must contain non-white spaaaaaace characters.
+This text must contain non-white space characters.
 Any element which in addition to a background color also has a background iamge set must be ignored.
 ### Step 1 (tool)
 - IF the CSS color property of the element is set on the element or inherited: Select this as `color-1` and go to Step 2.